Skip to main content

 Call Schedule and Responsibilities

 Inpatient call is conducted in the hospital during weekdays and at home on weekends.
 Pediatric Cardiology fellows share call equally.
-Responsibilities include management of patients on the inpatient and ICU services, consultation services, and obtaining echocardiograms on requested patients.
+Responsibilities include management of patients on the inpatient and ICU services, and obtaining echocardiograms on requested patients.
 Taking call allows for continuity of care for post-operative patients and for skill development in image acquisition.

 Lectures and Conferences